Lifestyle | Health & Wellness

 Eat More Plants

 Try to eat the rainbow and add color to your plate.
-Make an effort to include low FODMAP fruits and vegetables in safe portions with every meal.
+Make an effort to include low FODMAP fruits and vegetables in appropriate portions with every meal.

 Often times fiber intake dips on the low FODMAP elimination diet, work hard on including plant based fibers such as low FODMAP fruits and vegetables, strained and canned chickpeas and lentils, oats, brown rice, quinoa, sweet potatoes, and winter squash (all in low FODMAP amounts, of course).

 Fiber helps one stay fuller longer and keeps constipation in check.
-The low FODMAP diet often limits intake of prebiotic fibers, which play an important role in gut health, consuming safe portion of many of the plant based fibers can help minimize this negative impact.
+The low FODMAP diet often limits intake of prebiotic fibers, which play an important role in gut health.
+Consuming appropriate portions of many of the plant based fibers can help minimize this negative impact.
 For a list of our favorite low FODMAP prebiotic foods read this article.

 If you haven’t yet read Fiber Fueled: Interview with Dr. B – Plant-Based Gut Health Expert you will want to do so.